DataBiosphere/terra-cli/README.md

 #### Notebooks
 ```
 Usage: terra notebook [COMMAND]
-Use AI Notebooks in the workspace.
+Use GCP Notebooks in the workspace.
 Commands:
-  start  Start a stopped AI Notebook instance within your workspace.
+  start  Start a stopped GCP Notebook instance within your workspace.
-  stop   Stop a running AI Notebook instance within your workspace.
+  stop   Stop a running GCP Notebook instance within your workspace.
 ```

-You can create an [AI Platform Notebook](https://cloud.google.com/ai-platform-notebooks) controlled resource with `terra resource create ai-notebook`.
+You can create a [GCP Notebook](https://cloud.google.com/vertex-ai/docs/workbench/notebook-solution) controlled resource with `terra resource create gcp-notebook`.
 These `stop`, `start` commands are provided for convenience.

 #### Groups
 ```